psharma04/academic-kickstart/content/post/physics-hsc-consolidation/index.md

   <tr>
    <td>Could not explain why electrons did not attract and fall into the nucleus
 <p>
-If electrons were orbiting the nucleus, they would have centripetal acceleration hence, release EMR resulting in a loss of KE 🡪 electrons slow down and unable to maintain orbit around nucleus 🡪 collapse into nucleus 🡪 every atom would be unstable
+If electrons were orbiting the nucleus, they would have centripetal acceleration hence, release EMR resulting in a loss of KE $\rightarrow$ electrons slow down and unable to maintain orbit around nucleus $\rightarrow$ collapse into nucleus $\rightarrow$ every atom would be unstable
    </td>
    <td>Angular momentum L = mvr (mass x velocity x radius), L is quantised
    </td>